adamcobabe/mrv/doc/source/tools.rst

 * .. cmdoption:: --mrv-mayapy

     By default, mrv will try to use the system's python interpreter first, and mayapy if it could not be found.
 This can be problematic if the system' python interpreter is not suitable to run the given maya version.
 In that case, you may force mrv to use maya's builtin python interpreter using the ``--mrv-mayapy`` flag.
+All remaining arguments will be passed to ``mayapy``.

     **Enforce Mayapy Sample Usage**::